keptn/lifecycle-toolkit/docs/README.md

 # Choosing where to add documentation

-If the change to the docs needs to reflect the next version of KLT, please edit them here, following the instructions below.
+If the change to the docs needs to reflect the next version of Keptn, please edit them here, following the instructions below.
 For already existing documentation versions directly edit them from <https://github.com/keptn-sandbox/lifecycle-toolkit-docs> or from <https://lifecycle.keptn.sh/>.